Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Experiments

 For each backbone--dataset pair: \begin{enumerate}[leftmargin=*] \item Extract features from all training and test images. \item Fit the dimensionality reduction method on training features only. \item Transform both training and test features. \item Standardize features (zero mean, unit variance; fit on training set). \item Train an $\ell_2$-regularized logistic regression classifier (LBFGS solver, $\text{max\_iter}=5000$, $C=1.0$). \item Evaluate top-1 accuracy on the test set. \end{enumerate}

-All reduction methods project to $d = C - 1$ dimensions (99 for CIFAR-100, 199 for Tiny ImageNet), except RDA which produces $(C-1) + k$ dimensions.
-Timing is measured using wall-clock time with \texttt{time.perf\_counter()} and includes both the reduction step and classifier training.
+All reduction methods project to $d = C - 1$ dimensions (99 for CIFAR-100, 199 for Tiny ImageNet and CUB-200), except RDA and RDA+SMD which produce $(C-1) + k$ dimensions.
+Each configuration is run with 5 random seeds and we report mean accuracy.
+Timing is measured as total wall-clock time including reduction and classifier training.

-For statistical significance, we repeat each configuration across 5 random seeds (affecting classifier initialization and any stochastic components) and report mean accuracy with standard deviations.